 3. Not filling out the special circumstances form

-The special circumstances form is available from your financial aid office.
-It's there so you can report special reasons why the FAFSA renewal form isn't an accurate statement of your current finances.
+This form is available from your financial aid office.
+It lets you report any special reasons why your FAFSA® isn't an accurate statement of your current finances.

 Every school you’re thinking about attending should be listed on the form.
-If you don’t name a school you may transfer to, that school will think you don’t want any financial aid.
+If you don’t add a school you’re planning to transfer to, that college may believe that you don’t want any financial aid.
 The same goes for a community college or summer program you might attend.

 You may even be able to use financial aid to cover expenses for studying at a school overseas.
-Talk to your school’s financial aid office to learn more about the type of aid for which you’re eligible and the process of obtaining it based on the program you’re enrolled in.
+Talk to your school’s financial aid office to learn more about the type of aid for which you’re eligible and how to get it, based on the program you’re enrolled in.

-5. Thinking you couldn’t get financial aid because you didn’t last year
+5. Thinking you can’t get financial aid because you didn’t last year

-You should also recheck free scholarship search tools such as the ones on College Board and Sallie Mae Scholarship Search.
+You should also double check free resources like the Sallie Mae Scholarship Search.

-Many things could have changed since you last filled out the FAFSA.
-While your Renewal FAFSA containing auto-populated information from last year can be helpful, you should check all the data to make sure it represents your current information, including your address and colleges you’d like to attend next year if you plan on transferring.
+Things may have changed since you last filled out the FAFSA®.
+While the auto-populated info on your Renewal FAFSA® can be helpful, you should check all the data to make sure it represents your current information—including your address, email, and colleges you’d like to attend next year if you plan on transferring.

 7. Not asking for help

-Even if you’re a second-year grad student and have successfully submitted the FAFSA application multiple times before, you still may have questions about how to renew FAFSA.
+Even if you’re a second-year grad student and have successfully submitted the FAFSA® multiple times before, you still may have questions about the Renewal FAFSA®.
 The good news is there are plenty of resources out there that can help you tackle your concerns.

-If you have questions regarding any deadlines, eligibility for aid, or the application process, contact your school’s financial aid office.
-The FSA also has their own Information Center that allows students to online chat, call, or email their questions about the FAFSA Renewal form as well.
+If you have questions regarding deadlines, eligibility for aid, or the application process itself, contact your school’s financial aid office.
+The FSA also has its own Help Section that lets you chat online, call, or email your questions.

-These common FAFSA renewal mistakes are easily avoidable and can save you thousands on college costs.
-Make sure you present the most accurate and up to date information to qualify for college grants, scholarships, and federal student loans every year.
+These common Renewal FAFSA® mistakes are easily avoidable and can save you thousands on college costs.
+Make sure you provide the most accurate and up-to-date information to qualify for college grants, scholarships, and federal student loans every year.